18643751823/ai-novelist/CONTRIBUTING_en.md

 - **Code Quality**: Please ensure your code has good readability and maintainability.

 - **Test Coverage**: If possible, please add corresponding tests for your changes.

+- **DCO Status**: This project previously had DCO (Developer Certificate of Origin) requirements, but the checks were not properly removed.
+All DCO checks and requirements have now been completely removed.
+Contributors no longer need to sign off on their commits.

 ## License